 This will include records from January 1, 2016, to the current year.

-How can I assist my grandmother or another family member in downloading their personal health information into a third-party app?
+How can I assist my grandmother or another family member in downloading their personal health information onto a third-party app?

 You will need to be designated a personal representative for your grandmother.
-You can download an Authorization to Disclose Protected Health Information form to achieve this.
-Or call the number on the back of your grandmother’s member ID card to talk with a customer service advocate.
+You can download an Authorization To Disclose Protected Health Information form to achieve this.
+You can also call the number on the back of your grandmother’s member ID card to talk with a customer service advocate.
 Once you have submitted that form, you will be granted access.

-How do I revoke my authorization for releasing data to the third-party app?
+How do I revoke my authorization for releasing data to a third-party app?